 Many people panic when their washer doesn’t work and immediately call for repair.
 Before you pick up the phone, troubleshoot your machine to save time and money.
-Here are several common problems that you can possibly resolve on your own.
+Here are several common washer problems that you can possibly resolve on your own.

-Today’s washers have a fail-safe that suddenly turns them off when excessive vibration occurs.
-If this happens, rearrange the load inside.
-You may have overloaded the machine.
-Also check to see if the machine is level and add plywood underneath or otherwise adjust the legs.
+A washer making loud noises and walking could mean the machine itself is unbalanced.
+Check to see if the machine is level and add plywood underneath or otherwise adjust the legs.
 If you try these suggestions and the washer still won’t turn on, it’s time for a service call.

-Washer Won’t Run or Fill With Water
+#3.
+Washer Won’t Fill With Water